Relationships, Sex and Health Education (RSHE)

 RSHE Recognition Certificate

 Essex Sexual Health Service are committed to supporting young people to have access to high quality, inclusive relationships and sexual health education (RSHE).
 The RSHE recognition awards scheme works with an aim to increase educational staff’s confidence to deliver RSHE related topics, to support educational establishments to have best practise relating to RSHE working towards a whole school approach to RSHE learning, ensuring to incorporate the voice of their pupils, and engaging with parents and carers to support further learning at home.
 To recognise educational establishments participation to the programme and their commitment to RSHE, ESHS will then award the educational establishment with a Bronze, Silver or Gold Certificate, demonstrating their commitment to RSHE, The programme is designed to support educational establishments to become self-sustainable in relation to RSHE, without the need for dependence on outside agencies delivering to their students, but rather any delivery from outside agencies should enhance the comprehensive programme that is already incorporated within the setting.
-For more information about the programme click here and to access application forms

 For educational establishments that do not wish to participate in the RSHE recognition certificate, ESHS is still able to offer alternative support.